inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/the-genai-divide-state-of-ai-in-business-2025.md

   - machineLearning
   - business
   - researchCentre
-summary: MIT's Project NANDA has released a report that explores how 95% of organizations are getting zero return, despite $30-40 billion USD in enterprise investment into generative AI.
+summary: MIT's Project NANDA has released a report that explores how 95 percent of organizations are getting zero return, despite $30–40 billion USD in enterprise investment into generative AI.
 ---